-The Company's income tax provision totaled \$0.2 million for the three months ended March 31, 1999 and was the result of an alternative minimum tax system that only allows the utilization of net operating loss carry forwards to offset 90% of taxable income.
-At December 31, 1998, the Company had a valuation allowance equal to its deferred tax assets of \$47.6 million since the Company has not established a pattern of profitable operations for tax purposes.
-Should the Company continue to have profitable operations for tax purposes, the Company believes that its deferred tax assets (comprised primarily of net operating loss carryforwards and research and experimentation credits) may become recoverable, and therefore, the Company would record the tax benefits of its deferred tax asset.
-The Company's net operating loss carryforwards available to offset future taxable income at December 31, 1998 were approximately \$72.0 million for federal income tax purposes and begin to expire in 1999.
+The Company's income tax provision totaled \$0.6 million and \$1.8 million for the three and nine months ended September 30, 1999, respectively, and was the result of an alternative minimum tax system that only allows the utilization of net operating loss carryforwards to offset 90% of taxable income.
+At December 31, 1998, the Company had a valuation allowance equal to its deferred tax assets of \$47.6 million since the Company had not established a pattern of profitable operations for tax purposes.
+Should the Company continue to have profitable operations for tax purposes, the Company believes that its deferred tax assets (comprised primarily of net operating loss carryforwards and research and experimentation credits) may become recoverable, and therefore, the Company anticipates that it would record tax benefits relating to the reduction of the valuation allowance against its deferred tax assets in the fourth quarter of 1999.
+The Company's net operating loss carryforwards available to offset future taxable income at December 31, 1998 were approximately \$72.0 million for federal income tax purposes.
 The future utilization of net operating loss carryforwards may be limited under the Internal Revenue Code (the "IRC") due to IRC defined ownership changes.